ckorris/easi_aug/Readme.md

 This is the easiest configuration step of all.
 Simply Google the temperature (in Celcius) and relative humidity (percentage) for your area at the time you're using your gun.

-Ideally, you should update this every time your use your gun, and update it throughout the day.
-However, note that the effect of the temperature and humidity on the BB is not too big; it changes the drag slightly.
-So if you forget to update this setting since the last time you used your gun, the simulation will likely be pretty close.
+Ideally, you should update this every time you use your gun, and update it throughout the day.
+However, the effect of the temperature and humidity on the BB is not too big.
+So if you forget to update this setting since the last time you used your gun, the simulation will likely be 'close enough.'

 *Note: While the ZED 2 has an internal temperature sensor, we do not use it to calculate the temperature because it's strongly affected by the heat output of the camera itself.
 However, we do use the ZED 2's barometer for a constant air pressure reading.*